hiimbex/hiimbex.github.io/_posts/2021-11-10-pandemic-puzzling.md

 <img src="/images/posts/puzzles/81.jpeg" style="width:950px;"/>
 <br>
 This next puzzle was another pleasure to complete.
-There's something about these aesthetic representations of winter that really tug at my heart strings.
+There's something about these aesthetic representations of winter that really tug at my heartstrings.
 It's too bad Chicago winters in real life usually do not have such an effect.

 <img src="/images/posts/puzzles/82.jpeg" style="width:950px;"/>
 <br>